-When the comment period is open on a given logging plan, you can make a public comment against these plans for the record, in your own words.
+** Make a public comment against these plans for the record, in your own words.
 Here’s how.

 Prepare a statement in a Word document.
 It can be as short as 100 words or as long as you want.
 Put in your own words why you don’t want to see this forest logged.

 Visit this page on the DOF website to copy and paste your comments in: http://www.in.gov/dnr/forestry/8122.htm

 .
 IF THE FORM IS NOT VISIBLE, click on the “Form Not Displaying” link.

 The form should then pop up.

 Do a separate comment for each logging plan.